Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 ## The Root
 - Commands used: `/path/to/program`
 - Thought Process: Need to run a program "pwn" so have to provide the path to the program.
-- Solution: Start the challenge, input the command `/pwn` to provide the absolute path to the program and run the program.
+- Solution: Start the challenge, input the command `/pwn` to provide the absolute path to the program "pwn" and run the program.
 - Flag Obtained: pwn.college{wTJXuNWgdAtmNcWldhERWicO1lI.dhzN5QDLwMTN0czW}

 ## Program and absolute paths